BIO465/2019_Winter_Cancer_Proteomics/papers/README.md

 #### [IP pull-down / tap-tagging](https://en.wikipedia.org/wiki/Immunoprecipitation#Individual_protein_immunoprecipitation_(IP))

-They make antibodies for hundresds of thousands of proteins.
+*Description from Dr. Payne: they make antibodies for hundresds of thousands of proteins.
 They pull out the protein that binds to the antibody gently, so they can get anything that was bound to it.
-They repeat it again and again
+They repeat it again and again*

 #### [Yest-2 hybridization](https://en.wikipedia.org/wiki/Two-hybrid_screening)